SakibAlEmran/Uptime-Monitoring-API-using-NodeJs/README.md

 5.  not Founnd Handler

 ## How to run
-Please follow the below instructions to run this project in your machine:
+Please follow the below instructions to run this project in your machine: you should have node and npm installed in your machine.
 1. Clone this repository
 ```
 git clone https://github.com/SakibAlEmran/Uptime-Monitoring-API-using-NodeJs.git